Resources » Frequently asked questions

-For an overview of the offshore petroleum regulatory process see Brochure - Introducing NOPSEMA - April 2016 (PDF 1.2MB) and Brochure - Offshore petroleum environmental approvals - April 2016 (PDF 1.5MB).
+For an overview of the offshore petroleum regulatory process see Brochure - Introducing NOPSEMA - May 2017 (PDF 730KB) and Brochure - Offshore petroleum environmental approvals - May 2017 (PDF 488KB).

 When will NOPSEMA make a decision to either accept or refuse to accept an environment plan?
 What does it mean if NOPSEMA provides an opportunity to modify and resubmit a plan or requests further written information?